 Usually, red velvet desserts are served with some kind of cream cheese frosting.

 I didn’t really feel like adding vegan cream cheese to the mix because I wanted the cookies to turn out super soft and chewy like they always do.

 Instead, I just used vegan white chocolate chunks to give that really beautiful contrast.
 Extra chocolate is always a hit anyway!

 I used The Free From Kitchen Co. white chocolate and cut it into chunks.
-If you can find dairy-free white chocolate chips then you could use those instead.
+If you can’t find dairy-free white chocolate chips then you could use a bar instead.